 We weren’t offered any counselling and had no communication from the hospital beyond a letter to my solicitor friend saying they accepted no responsibility for Joshua’s death.
 This fuelled our anger and spurred us to take a legal route.
 They’ve since admitted some liability for our loss.

 We needed to plan and our first decision was choosing St Mary’s Hospital.
-We didn’t learn about the Rainbow Clinic until our first appointment where we met Dr Alexander Heazell, possibly the best thing that ever happened for us.
+We didn’t learn about the Rainbow Clinic until our first appointment where we met Professor Alexander Heazell, possibly the best thing that ever happened for us.

 I feel emotional just thinking about everything he did for us, his kindness and total understanding of what we’d suffered and how we felt.